 Structured and ready-to-use

 Largest Professional Network

-Data from the largest professional network consists of over 589M employee and 118M job records and provides you with data points such as employee name, experience, skills, job title, description, seniority, location, and more.
+Data from the largest professional network consists of over 646M employee and 156M job records and provides you with data points such as employee name, experience, job title, description, seniority, location, and more.

 Conduct labor market research by